munach/obsidian-extract-pdf-annotations/README.md

 * Use structuring headlines or not, if you only want to display annotations in the specified template
 * Use the first line of the comment as 'Topic' (and sort accordingly), or not
 * Use folder name or PDF-Filename for sorting
+* Specify the export path for the command `Extract PDF Annotations on single file`
 * Select your desired annotation types that should be extracted from the PDF, if it includes other types that you don't need
 * Template settings for different types of notes: notes from internal or external PDFs and highlights from internal or external PDFs.
 The distinction between internal and external exists, if one wants to use different links (internal `[[]]` links vs. external `file://` links).
 The following template variables are available and can be used by following the [Handlebars]('https://handlebarsjs.com/guide/expressions.html') syntax:
     - {{highlightedText}}: 'Highlighted text from PDF',